Posted on

 4. Magento

-Magento is Adobe Commerce’s popular open-source ecommerce platform, with a wide variety of built-in functionality.
-For organizations who need more customized functionality, the Magento Marketplace has over 3,000 free and paid extensions available.
+Magento is Adobe Commerce’s popular open-source e-commerce platform, with a wide variety of built-in functionality.
+The Magento Marketplace has over 3,000 free and paid extensions for organisations needing more customised functionality.

 • Content management system